Race to Net Zero

 AI may stop South African blackouts

-South African cities have been fraught with power outages past year, and AI-optimised water heaters could be the solution.
+South African cities have been fraught with power outages last year, and AI-optimised water heaters could be the solution.
 Water heaters account for half of household power use, and optimisation could save precious resources and reduce the possibility of blackouts.
-(Bloomberg)

 The climate crisis is turning the sea green

-Aqua satellite measurements spanning the last 20 years show the sea surface is changing from blue to green, caused by communities of phytoplankton - tiny plant-like organisms that produce oxygen.
-This shift indicates the impact of climate change on ocean ecosystems.
-(Earth Observatory)
+And if needing a climate passport for your holidays wasn't enough proof of the impact of climate change on our environment, a new study using Aqua satellite measurements spanning the last 20 years concluded that the sea surface is changing from blue to green - caused by communities of phytoplankton, tiny plant-like organisms that produce oxygen.
+This shift indicates the impact of climate change on ocean ecosystems, and could be the reason for many of the

 Stat of the week